decaf-dev/obsidian-view-count/README.md

 ## Usage

-Install the plugin and note will automatically have a `view-count` property incremented
+Install the plugin and files will automatically have their view count tracked.

+View count is stored in `.obsidian/view-count.json`.
+This allows you to uninstall and install the plugin again without losing any data.
+In addition, this view count is stored in a friendly JSON format that may be parsed by other applications.

 ### Settings

--   **Property name** - update the property name
--   **Update once a day** - toggle this if you want the `view-count` property to only update once a day if a note is opened
+-   **Increment count once a day** - when enabled a file view count will only be incremented once a day.
+Otherwise, the file view count will be incremented every time it is opened.